 More than 4 hours

-What are the names of the units that provides the fewest hours out-of-cell and what is the purpose of the units?
+What are the names of the units that provide the fewest hours out-of-cell and what is the purpose of the units?

 Not including units designated for healthcare (including for mental health watch), how many housing units for specific purposes (that is, not “general population’) are there in your facility currently?